CaptchaTW/Speech-Auto-Timer/README.md

 (In progress)
 League of Legends Speech recognition script to keep tracks of objective timers

 Use microphone to say when summonner spell got used.
-Sript then makes it easy to paste it into the chat with when the summonner spell will be back up.
+Script then makes it easy to paste it into the chat with when the summonner spell will be back up.

 Keypresses:
 - Home: 3 seconds to record timer (role (top,jungle,middle,botton,middle) + summonner spell + minutes and seconds it was used) ie:  top flash 2020 (twenty twenty, two zero two zero, 2 thousand 20)